10 Best Indoor Plants That Bring Positive Energy to Your Home | Plants & Life

 Indoor plants that bring positive energy to home

-Image: A bright, cozy room filled with vibrant indoor plants radiating positivity.
+Image: A cozy room filled with indoor plants instantly feels more warm, fresh, and alive 🌿

 1. Snake Plant (Sansevieria)